davidlattimore/wild/CONTRIBUTING.md

 - `diff_ignore`: Adds extra rules to ignore certain diffs.
 This can be useful if you're developing on a system with an older version of GNU ld that doesn't perform certain optimisations.

+- `external_test_suites`: Allows running the test suite of other linkers (note: this is an experimental option currently only supporting the mold test suite)

 A sample configuration file is provided as `test-config.toml.sample`.
 By default, Wild uses `test-config.toml` as the configuration file.
 If you have written your configuration in a different file, specify its location using the `WILD_TEST_CONFIG` environment variable as follows: